EdgeGallery/file-system/README-en.md

 - upload

   The image file itself can be selected for uploading the file.
 If the image file is too large, it is recommended to compress it into a zip file for uploading, or it is recommended to upload it in pieces.
-When uploading zip, the. qcow2 file needs to be compressed in the folder.
+When uploading zip, the .qcow2 file needs to be compressed in the folder.

 - download